BOBBIN RAMSEY, DIRECTOR

 Here's what I've got going on:

-Photo by Ella Pennington.
+Photo above by Ella Pennington.

 Here's a little bit about how I think about art:

 As an artist, I aim to illuminate the realities of our lives through the exploration of the strange, the absurd, the magical, and the horrific.
 Using camp, spectacle, and impossibility, I create spaces where audiences can unpack the painful and frightening elements of our world through a circumstantial distance and investment in imagination.
-For me, theater has been proved to be uniquely suited to activating the unfamiliar and the wondrous to create experiences of self love, communal healing, and collective empathy.
+For me, theater has proven to be uniquely suited to activating the unfamiliar and the wondrous to create experiences of self-love, communal healing, and collective empathy.
 My artistry is oriented toward action – the idea that we have a responsibility to care for each other, and that our systems are a reflection of the world we are capable of imagining together, whether beautiful or destructive.
 These stories can be painful, but within the painful and the brutal, we get to witness the incredible resilience of humanity and our capacities for hope.
 My work has been described as magical, bold, political, and bizarre (in a good way).

 Here's a little bit about what I've done: